 One of the most important things you can do in your executive LinkedIn optimization process is to use relevant keywords in your summary and updates.
 If you don’t have a large amount of content, you can add relevant keywords so people can find your profile easily when they are looking for someone with your expertise and experience.

-If you have a lot of content, then it’s time to start using keywords strategically.
-For example, if you’re an executive at a software development company and you’re also a cybersecurity expert, then use both of those as keywords in your profile as well as any other relevant keywords that describe who you are and what you are good at.
+If you have a lot of content, it’s time to use keywords strategically.
+For example, if you’re an executive at a software development company and a cybersecurity expert, then use both of those as keywords in your profile and any other relevant keywords that describe who you are and what you are good at.

 5. Measure Your Performance